MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 1. Select **Run** on the **Match** page to start the matching process.
 Other specified match rules are overridden by the custom match configuration.

+#### Known issues

+- Self-conflation doesn't show the normalized data in deduplication entities.
+However, it applies the normalization internally during deduplication.
+It's by design for all normalizations.
+- If the semantic type setting is removed in the **Source fields** step when a match rule uses Alias mapping or Custom bypass, the normalization won't be applied.
+It only happens if you clear the semantic type after configuring the normalization in the match rule because the semantic type will be unknown.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]